 - Data Reporting

-Phase II of the project started in 2015 with expansion to NCDOT Divisions 4, 5, 8, and 10.
-Over 50 stations, or 110 data streams to monitor bicyclist traffic and pedestrian traffic are anticipated to be live by the end of 2016, making North Carolina’s NMVDP one of the largest non-motorized monitoring programs in the United States.
+Phase II of the project started in 2015 with expansion to NCDOT Divisions 4, 5, 8 and 10.
+Two additional shared use path sites in Brevard and Duck were installed in 2015 and continuous count stations were installed on roadways, sidewalks, and shared use path in Charlotte in 2016.
+Over 50 total stations monitoring bicyclist and pedestrian traffic will be active by the end of 2017, which will make North Carolina’s NMVDP one of the largest non-motorized monitoring programs in the United States.

 Additional Program Resources